Herscher CUSD #2 Archived Info

 Letter to School Community regarding extension of Remote-Instruction/E-Learning Days as well as some questions/answers.

 Letter to School Community.
 Dated April 20, 2020

-RE: School closure extension through end of school year as well as questions/answers and important resources available to you and your family.
+RE: School closure extension through end of sy as well as questions/ answers & important resources available to you and your family.

 School Closure Update - April 17, 2020

 Gov. Pritzker has announced that Illinois schools will be closed for the remainder of the 2019-2020 school year.
 We will be sending further information about how this directive will affect our school district Monday afternoon/evening.

 Letter to Herscher School Community.
 Dated April 12, 2020